No products in the cart.

 Paulina Leyva is a former staff member at InReach & former Asylum Paralegal at Immigration Equality

 Mo Swinson, LMSW (She/Her)

 Social workers often make referrals to other organizations and providers to meet all of our clients’ needs.
 It is important to connect people with the resources and support they need in a timely manner, and it is imperative that services and service providers are safe and affirming.
 I share the InReach app not only with clients, but also with other service providers, to ensure that clients who are part of the LGBTQ community are connected with the mental health, medical, legal, and other services to meet all of their needs.

-Mo Swinson is a Junior Board member at InReach & social worker
+Mo Swinson is a social worker & former junior board member at InReach

 Ari Jones (They/Them/Elle)

 While the world is full of many helpful tools and services, it is difficult to recommend unknown providers to our clients.
 InReach gives providers peace of mind; when we recommend their service, we know that our LGBTQI+ clients will receive affirming and supportive services that have been vetted by the InReach team.
 I never want to expose my clients to more harm, and InReach helps me feel confident in my recommendations.